Responsible Dog Breeding

-The last reference is often my favorite, especially with previous long time dog owners.
+The last reference for responsible dog breeding is often my favorite, especially with previous long time dog owners.
 The neighbor reference!
 Just the look on a potential buyers face when you ask for it, is usually priceless!
 Neighbors are generally the ones who know if they have well behaved dogs, if the pick up poop, if the dog is kept inside, or outside in the elements.
 The good neighbor reference is extremely valuable, and in some cases Held above the other two references.

 I put the neighbor vouching as the highest of the high, based on the honest feedback!
 If they love their neighbors dog, then usually it means the individual is a great owner and the puppy will be well taken care of.
 Now a bad neighbor reference is hard to get as the individual will know if they have a personal fence feud with the neighborhood watch team.

 Getting the information needed to contact a neighbor that will speak ill of the potential puppy buyer may be next to impossible!
 However, sometimes the neighbor whom they think is going to give them a shining recommendation turns out to be the honest Abe of owners and the information is far more damaging!

 References are great tools, but the truth is it will come down to how you feel about your puppies new home.
 If you feel great, you will rarely go wrong.
 However, if you feel hesitant and something isn’t sitting well with you, asking for references will aid you in making the best decision for the puppy.